darrenldl/blkar-helpers/README.md

 # rsbx-helpers
 Helper scripts/programs for using rsbx

+## Notes on stability
+Helpers are maintained and developed on a best effort basis, and are not heavily tested, while the core program rsbx itself is heavily tested and is expected to always work.

+When in doubt or when you need to be very certain things do work, invoke rsbx directly.

 ## License
-All helpers are distributed under the MIT license unless specified otherwise
+All helpers are distributed under the MIT license unless otherwise specified